Well, let’s start from the beginning. At the end of this road bike buying guide, you will already know, how to choose the best road bike.

 Let’s cover the main types of road bikes.

-⇒ Sport / Endurance – If you are looking for a bike for exercise, or to take your first steps into the road biking world, then this should be your pick.
-Also choose this if you plan to make longer trips.
+⇒ Sport / Endurance – If you are looking for a bike for exercise, or to take your first steps into the road biking world, then an endurance road bike should be your pick.
+Also, choose this if you plan to make longer trips.
 Components on these bikes are made to last long and the riding position is comfortable.

 Too many people purchase bikes with only the price in mind.
 We, however, believe that’s not the way to do it.

-- Beginners – $500 – $1,500.
-If you are just starting your training or want to use your road bike for commuting, you should look at something in this price scale.
-You’ll get solid, entry-level components which will give you that proper road bike feeling.
+- Beginners – around $500 – $1,500.
+If you are just starting training or want to use your road bike for commuting, you should look at something in this price scale.
+You’ll get solid, entry-level components that will give you that proper road bike feeling.

-- Experts / Competitors – From $2,000 and above.
-These bikes are designed to be lightweight, reliable, and with awesome performance.
+- Experts / Competitors – From $2,500 and above.
+These bikes are designed to be a lightweight, reliable, and awesome performance.
 You can get a lightweight carbon frame with top-notch components.

 Here we wrote what you need to know about three different groupsets:

-Searching around on road bike buying guides might give you the feeling that components are very hard to understand.
+Searching around road bike buying guides might give you the feeling that components and groupsets are very hard to understand.
 However, they aren’t!
-There are two main component manufacturers (and the lesser known company Campagnolo) and their hierarchy for road bikes are described below.
+There are two main component manufacturers (and the lesser-known company Campagnolo) and their hierarchy for road bikes are described below.

 This is an updated list and you can see the freshest info here for Shimano and for SRAM.

-Entry-level components are: The A050, Tourney, Claris, Sora and Tiagra
+- Entry-level components are: Tourney, Claris, Sora, and Tiagra

-Campagnolo is quite rare bike but they offer their own group set hierarchy.
+- Campagnolo is a less frequent choice but they offer their own groupset hierarchy.
 Here they are from worst to best: Centaur for entry-level, for performance level – Potenza and Chorus, and for pro – Record and Super Record.

 Their electronic groupset is called EPS (Electronic Power Shift)